-- A London-based company making public transport more accessible for visually impaired passengers is demonstrating the applications and benefits of 5G connectivity to visitors of the National Science and Technology Museum in Taiwan.
+- A London-based company making public transport more accessible for blind and partially-sighted passengers is demonstrating the applications and benefits of 5G connectivity to visitors of the National Science and Technology Museum in Taiwan.

 - 94% of users in the trial were able to find elements they were previously unable to locate.

 - 88% would be totally in favour of extending the solution onto the full public transport network.

 March 10th, 2022, LONDON, UK – GoMedia, a London-based company developing consumer facing digital solutions for transport operators, is working to make public transport more accessible for passengers with sight loss through 5G-enabled technology.